docker-java/docker-java/README.md

 * Maven 3.0.5
 * Docker daemon running

-By default maven will run tests during build process.
-Tests are using localhost instance of Docker, make sure that you have Docker running, or the tests.
+Maven will run tests during build process.
+Tests are using localhost instance of Docker, make sure that you have Docker running for tests to work or just turn off tests.

+If you don't have Docker running locally, you can skip tests with -DskipTests flag set to true:

+    $ mvn clean install -DskipTests=true

-*Since version 0.6, Docker is using unix socket for communication, however java client works over TCP/IP, so you need to make sure that your Docker server is listening on TCP/IP port.*
+By default Docker server is using UNIX sockets for communication with the Docker client, however docker-java client uses TCP/IP to connect to the Docker server, so you will need to make sure that your Docker server is listening on TCP port.
+To allow Docker server to use TCP add the following line to /etc/default/docker

-Run docker:

-    $ sudo docker -H=tcp://127.0.0.1:4243 -d
+    DOCKER_OPTS="-H tcp://127.0.0.1:4243 -H unix:///var/run/docker.sock"

+More details setting up docket server can be found in official documentation: http://docs.docker.io/en/latest/use/basics/

-Make sure that docker is up:
+Now make sure that docker is up:

-    $docker -H=tcp://127.0.0.1:4243 version
+    $ docker -H tcp://127.0.0.1:4243 version

-    Client version: 0.6.1
+    Client version: 0.7.6
+    Go version (client): go1.2
+    Git commit (client): bc3b2ec
-    Server version: 0.6.1
+    Server version: 0.7.6
-    Git commit: 5105263
-    Go version: go1.1.2
+    Git commit (server): bc3b2ec
+    Go version (server): go1.2
-    Last stable version: 0.6.1
+    Last stable version: 0.7.6

 Run build with tests:

     $ mvn clean install

-If you don't have Docker running localy, you can skip tests with -DskipTests flag set to true:

-    $ mvn clean install -DskipTests=true

 ## Docker Java Client usage:

-To use Java Docker client, include dependency into your pom.xml:
+docker-java is vailable though Maven Central, so you can include the following dependency into your pom.xml:

     <dependency>
           <groupId>com.kpelykh</groupId>
           <artifactId>docker-java</artifactId>
-          <version>0.6.1-SNAPSHOT</version>
+          <version>0.7.6</version>
     </dependency>

-*Currently Docker Java client is not available in Maven Central, so you will need to install it to a local repository, before you can use it in your projects.*

 ## Example code snippets:

     DockerClient dockerClient = new DockerClient("http://localhost:4243");

 ###### Get Docker info: